stepan-lagunovsky/stepan-lagunovsky/README.md

 ### Prettier
 Prettier is an opinionated code formatter with support for many filetypes.
 Prettier enforces a consistent code style (i.e. code formatting) across your entire codebase by parsing code and re-printing it with its own rules taking the maximum line length into account.

-### Jest
-Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
-It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.
-Jest is well-documented, requires little configuration and can be extended to match your requirements.

-### React-testing-library
-The react-testing-library is a very light-weight solution for testing React components.
-It helps to avoid including implementation details of your components and rather focus on making your tests give you the confidence for which they are intended.
-As part of this, your testbase becomes maintainable in the long run so refactors of your components (changes to implementation but not functionality) don't break your tests and slow you and your team down.

 ## Connect with me
 [<img align="left" alt="stepanlagunovsky" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin-path]